epiphany-platform/CommonDataLayer/docs/architecture/command_service.md

 # Command Services
 Services that translate messages received from the [Data Router][data-router] into their respective database's format.
-Currently only one Command Service exists and is built in such way that it can support multiple databases (one at a time).
+Currently only one Command Service implementation exists and is built in such way that it can support multiple databases (one at a time).

 ### Technical Description